-This has made me realize that a lot of folks have made a lot of money out of trading and that is not by chance.
+It made me realize that many folks have made much money out of trading, and that is not by chance.
 Most of them had certain specific qualities, which they repeat day in and day out.

 So, here I am, noting down my learning about how gambling and trading are similar and yet poles apart!

 Stock Trading is not Gambling.
 So do not approach it like it!

 So, why is the Bad?

 One of the primary reasons is that both of it seem to share a similar fabric from a layman’s point of view.

 Both are zero-sum games.
 It means the loser hands over the money to the winner.